Porthcawl: Aircraft crashes into sea off south Wales coast

 "He was very lucky where it landed, I walked out of my house and saw a red shape," she said.

-"Somebody not far away saw it coming down, all of a sudden the plane was quiet and the engine went off.
+"Somebody not far away saw it coming down, all of a sudden the plane was quiet and the engine went off."

-RNLI lifeboats from Porthcawl and Port Talbot were sent to rescue the pilot, who was taken into the care of the Welsh Ambulance service.
+RNLI lifeboats from Porthcawl and Port Talbot were sent to rescue the pilot, who was taken into the care of the Welsh Ambulance Service.

 "There's RNLI boats, the police and a helicopter there - the tide is coming in now," said Ms Kendrick.